 They like to lurk in cozy, unnoticeable spots.
 For example, you may see them under leaves or right where stems join.
 It's common for them to hide out between the leaves of succulents.

 The second you see a fuzzy, white bug on your plant, or cotton-like fuzz, get ready to act.
-These plants can kill your plants if left untreated.
+These pests can kill your plants if left untreated.
 Another danger is that they can spread between plants.
 The sooner you act, the better!

 Ugh, the dreaded spider mites.
 These can certainly induce that horrible itchy feeling when you spot them.
 They're so tiny; you won't see them unless you get really close to your leaves and stare for a while.
 From far away, it may appear that your leaves are losing color or that they are a bit dusty.
 That’s because they’re sucking the life out of your plant!